Easy Ways to Help Protect Yourself from Popular Fraud Schemes

 Every day fraudsters are developing new ways to scam innocent people.
 It’s important to understand that anyone can fall victim to fraud.
 That’s why we are here to provide resources about popular fraud schemes and how to avoid them.

 Fraud is defined as any intentional act or omission designed to deceive others that results in the victim suffering a loss and/or the perpetrator achieving a gain.
-In 2020, the FTC received more than 2.2 million reports of fraud with nearly $3.3 billion in loss.
+FTC data shows that consumers reported losing more than $5.8 billion to fraud in 2021, an increase of more than 70% over the previous year.

 Common Types of Fraud